Key (music): Notation

+Modulation

 Short pieces may stay in a single key throughout.
 A typical pattern for a simple song might be as follows: a phrase ends with a cadence on the tonic, a second phrase ends with a half cadence, then a final, longer, phrase ends with an authentic cadence on the tonic.

 More elaborate pieces may establish the main key, then modulate to another key, or a series of keys, then back to the original key.
 In the Baroque it was common to repeat an entire phrase of music, called a ritornello, in each key once it was established.
 In Classical sonata form, the second key was typically marked with a contrasting theme.
 Another key may be treated as a temporary tonic, called tonicization.

 In common practice period compositions, and most of the Western popular music of the 20th century, pieces always begin and end in the same key, even if (as in some Romantic-era music) the key is deliberately left ambiguous at first.
 Some arrangements of popular songs, however, modulate sometime during the song (often in a repeat of the final chorus) and thus end in a different key.
 This is an example of modulation.

 In rock and popular music some pieces change back and forth, or modulate, between two keys.
 Examples of this include Fleetwood Mac's "Dreams" and The Rolling Stones' "Under My Thumb".
 "This phenomenon occurs when a feature that allows multiple interpretations of key (usually a diatonic set as pitch source) is accompanied by other, more precise evidence in support of each possible interpretation (such as the use of one note as the root of the initiating harmony and persistent use of another note as pitch of melodic resolution and root of the final harmony of each phrase)."